bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-stem-ranging-bundle.md

 ---

 {% si_intro The STEM ranging bundle %}
-The STEM (Science Technology Engineering Mathematics) ranging bundle is based on a Crazyflie 2.X with a Flow Deck and a Multi-ranger deck.
+The STEM (Science Technology Engineering Mathematics) ranging bundle is based on a Crazyflie 2.X with a {% poplink flow-deck %} and a Multi-ranger deck.
 It is an autonomous drone that can be controlled from a simple python script to explore and operate a robot in 3 dimensions.
 It has the ability to detect obstacles around it.